Scenic Minnesota Train Rides

 The Milwaukee Road No.261 has return to service after it completed it's mandatory inspection.
 The historic 4-6-2 Soo #2719 is currently undergoing its mandated Federal Railroad Administration rebuild.
 The Twin City Model Railroad Museum has an extensive O Gauge model train display.

-NP 2153 is on display at the Jackson Street Roundhouse.
-The wood-burning Minnetonka, the first locomotive to see service for the Northern Pacific Railway, is on display at the Lake Superior Railroad Museum.
+Pacific type NP 2153 is on exhibit at the Jackson Street Roundhouse.
+The wood-burning Minnetonka was the first locomotive to see service for the Northern Pacific Railway is now on display at the Lake Superior Railroad Museum.

 With Minnesota rich in iron ore deposits and corn, the state is served by four Class I railroads and several shortline roads.
 Amtrak's Empire Builder makes several daily stops while traveling from Chicago to Seattle.
 The state's first railroad was the St Paul & Pacific, which later becoming the Great Northern Railway, opening in 1862.
 There are almost 4600 miles of railways in use today.